cebel/pyhgnc/docs/source/installation.rst

 MySQL/MariaDB setup
 ~~~~~~~~~~~~~~~~~~~

-In general you don't have to setup any database, because by default `pyhgnc` uses file based SQLite.
+In general you don't have to setup any database, because `pyhgnc` uses file based SQLite by default.
 But we strongly
 recommend to use MySQL/MariaDB.

 Log in MySQL/MariaDB as root user and create a new database, create a user, assign the rights and flush privileges.